-Ultimate Xi’an Travel Guide 2026: Top Tips By A Chinese
+Ultimate Xi’an Travel Guide 2026: Top Tips, Food, Itineraries

-👦🏻 This guide has been written based on the personal experiences of YenKid In China.
+Hi!
+This guide is based on my personal experiences of Xi'an.

-Summary: This guide contains information about attractions, activities, itinerary, directions, where to stay, what to eat, where to eat.
+Summary: My secret tips about attractions, activities, itinerary, directions, where to stay, what to eat, where to eat.

 ✨ Visit the extraordinary Terracotta Army and try the tasty roujiamo

-✨ Check out this hotel, one of my favourites!
+✨ Check out this hotel, one of the best centrally located inside the city walls! ➡️ (save money on hotels using my guide)

-✨ Take a look at my ultimate Beijing, Nanjing, Chengdu guides and more!
+✨ Take a look at my ultimate Beijing + Nanjing + Luoyang + Chengdu guides and more!

 Xi’an is best known for

-its status as the capital of 13 Chinese dynasties notably the Qin, Han, Tang.
+its status as the 3000 year old capital of 13 Chinese dynasties notably the Qin, Han, Tang.

 being home to Qin Shi Huang’s Terracotta Army from 210BC !